Fractonic Fractional Quantum Hall Effect: Discussion and Conclusions

 \section{Discussion and Conclusions}

+In summary, we have provided an exactly solvable framework for a composite fractionalised topological order by coupling together fractional Hall phases with different fractionalisation.
+The framework can be used either to create new crystalline phases through stacking periodic configurations of Hall phases or non-crystalline fractional Hall phases, by stacking a non-repeating set of phases.
+In both cases, the model displays qualitatively different phenomenology to its uniform counterpart.

-In summary, we have provided an exactly solvable model for a non-crystalline topological order that displays qualitatively different phenomenology to its crystalline counterpart.
-To do so, we have extended the coupled-wire construction of the fractional Hall effect to non-crystalline systems, considering the properties of inhomogeneous arrays of coupled wires.
+To do so, we have extended the coupled-wire construction of the fractional Hall effect by considering the properties of spatially inhomogeneous arrays of coupled wires.
 Conservation of momentum requires an inhomogeneous system to also have inhomogeneous couplings, which ensure that different parts of the system have differently fractionalised excitations.
-Adjacent regions with different fractionalisation may then be coupled to one another in such a way that the system as a whole remains gapped and solvable.
-This is possible provided the ratio of each fractionalisation is a square of a rational number, which we enforce by setting each region's fractionalisation to an integer $u a_j^2$.
-This has allowed us to propose a general and solvable construction for composite, and disordered, fractionalised systems.
+Each wire is parametrised by an integer $ua_j^2$, where $u$ defines the global fractionalisation, and each $a_j$ determines the fractionalisation around the $j$\ts{th} wire.
+By choosing non-uniform $a_j$, we are able to construct an inhomogeneous fractional Hall phase.
+The array of wires is coupled to form an array of quasiwires, each of which sits between two wires.
+At each quasiwire, the couplings can be chosen such that low-energy quasiparticles have a distinct fractionalisation, with a large freedom to choose this fractionalisation.
+In practice, a quasiwire between the $j$ and $j+1$ will have $ua_j^2a_{j+1}^2$-fractionalised excitations.
+Despite this, the system as a whole remains gapped and solvable.
+We derive the exact arrangements of the wires in real space that allows for the construction to remain well-posed.
+This has allowed us to propose a general and solvable construction for composite and disordered, fractionalised systems.

+The phenomenology of the resulting fractionalised phase is determined by the real-space arrangement of wires, and differs significantly from the uniform case.
+In particular, quasiparticles in the system display a strong fractonic constraint, whereby there are completely unable to transfer between quasiwires unless grouped together into a composite excitation, motivating the description of this phase as a \textit{fractonic} fractional Hall phase.

+We find three classes of fracton excitaitions, single excitations are completely immobile, behaving as lineons.
+These can be grouped together to form s-lineons, which can only jump to one adjacent quasiwire and back.
+S-lineons can then be grouped together to form C-anyons, which are free to traverse the whole system.
+This restricted mobility can be understood intuitively as a consequence of different regions having different fractionalisation, so moving a single quasiparticle is forbidden as it does not correspond to a transfer of an integer amount of electron charge.
+The only mobile particles correspond to forming bundles of quasiparticles that have a total charge commensurate with the fractionalisation of two or more adjacent quasiwires.
+Futhermore, we show that this constraint is completely robust---that is, no perturbation can be introduced which allows for quasiparticle transport that breaks the fracton rules.

+Further supporting the fractonic nature of the phase, we find that the ground state degeneracy depends exponentially on the number of wires in the system.
+An intriguing question for future work is whether this degeneracy requires the protection of a symmetry and how natural such a symmetry might be, or whether the degeneracy is robust.